owenhejna/garden_phenology/README.md

-# Monitor flowering plant phenology in your own garden!
+# Monitor flowering plant phenology in your own garden

 ## Table of contents